Mycoearthdome/Sentinel/README.md

 ```bash
 python -m sentinelroot.dmesg_viewer
 ```

+These module invocations work from any directory once the installer has registered `sentinelroot` as a Python package.

 Log lines are highlighted based on their syslog severity so that warnings and errors are easy to spot while scrolling.